aristosMiliaressis/pwnctl/README.md

 - [x] read sql queries from stdin, execute them and print output
 - [x] json output format

+**To Do**
-- [ ] cli flags for common query types
+- cli flags for common query types

 ## `pwnctl -i/--import <importer> -s/--source <source>`

+**To Do**
-- [ ] burp suite importer
+- burp suite importer

 ## Workers & Scaling

+**To Do**
-- [ ] EC2 C&C VM
+- EC2 C&C VM
-- [ ] PostgreSQL db
+- PostgreSQL db
-- [ ] AWS SQS queue
+- AWS SQS queue
-- [ ] EKS with Fargate for serverless autoscaling worker deployment
+- EKS with Fargate for serverless autoscaling worker deployment
-- [ ] job runner that will run command and pipe output to `pwnctl` than record task metadata (i.e return code, start/finish timestamp) to db
+- job runner that will run command and pipe output to `pwnctl` than record task metadata (i.e return code, start/finish timestamp) to db
-- [ ] deployment manifest to configure scope/task definitions and scaling
+- deployment manifest to configure scope/task definitions and scaling
-- [ ] slimer worker images for faster worker creation&teardown
+- slimer worker images for faster worker creation&teardown

 ## Miscellaneous Stuff

+**To Do**
-- [ ] non deterministic methods of inscope detection for cloud assets, CIDRs, etc (favicon, legal text, keyword, CT time correlation)
+- non deterministic methods of inscope detection for cloud assets, CIDRs, etc (favicon, legal text, keyword, CT time correlation)
-- [ ] maintaining fresh DNS resolvers (scheduled dnsvalidator task will store fresh resolvers for all workers to use)
+- maintaining fresh DNS resolvers (scheduled dnsvalidator task will store fresh resolvers for all workers to use)
-- [ ] ip/hostname/url normalization
+- ip/hostname/url normalization
-- [ ] IP blocking detection & recycling of cloud ips
+- IP blocking detection & recycling of cloud ips
-- [ ] configurable notifications rules like TaskDefinitions
+- configurable notifications rules like TaskDefinitions
-- [ ] WebUI, graphs and stuff
+- WebUI, graphs and stuff